-CLC Honored with 2020 Bank of America Neighborhood Builders Award
+CLC has been honored with the 2020 Bank of America Neighborhood Builders® Award for Southern Connecticut.

 As an awardee, CLC will receive a $200,000 grant, a year of leadership training for CEO, Marc Jaffe and Head Start/Early Head Start Director, Marsha Guthrie who is being recognized as an emerging leader, a network of peer organizations across the U.S., and the opportunity to access capital to expand our impact.

 Since 2004, Bank of America has invested over $260 million in 50 communities through Neighborhood Builders, partnering with more than 1,300 nonprofits and helping more than 2,600 nonprofit leaders strengthen their leadership skills.

 “The health crisis continues to underscore the need for the educational and job retraining programs provided by our 2020 Neighborhood Builders, the Connecticut Center for Arts and Technology and Children’s Learning Centers of Fairfield County,” said Bill Tommins, Southern Connecticut market president for Bank of America.
 “Throughout the years, Neighborhood Builders has made a lasting impact in local communities across Southern CT and we look forward to seeing how this year’s recipients make even greater strides toward sustainable change in the region to advance economic mobility for all.”

 The Neighborhood Builders program is an opportunity to provide relevant skills development and topics to help nonprofit leaders address current and future community challenges.
 Each year, Bank of America refines the Neighborhood Builders Leadership Program to include topics ranging from strategic storytelling to human capital management, and highlights themes that are critical to moving the nonprofit sector forward within broader societal and economic context.